 The restaurant serves upscale Hawaiian staples like short rib, Hawaiian snapper, and local fish tacos which you can enjoy while listening to waves crashing just a few feet away.

-For dessert, try their fluffy signature coconut cake, another local favorite.
-(We also love the Brownie Bread at the Halekulani Bakery across the street, but that’s a different story.)
+For dessert, try their famous fluffy coconut cake, another local favorite.
+(We also love the Brownie Bread at the Halekulani Bakery across the street, but that’s a different story for another time.)

 Merriman’s (for Cocktails, Oysters, and Chic Decor)